ZidongLiu/DeComFL/README.md

 ## Environment Setup

-We use [conda](https://docs.conda.io/projects/conda/en/stable/) as our cross-platform environment management tool.
-However, due to macOS' lacking support for cuda, we have to make 2 different environment setup files:
+We use [uv](https://github.com/astral-sh/uv) as our Python package and environment management tool.

-- Use `environment.yml` on macOS or if you do not have cuda at hand.
-- Use `environment_cuda.yml` otherwise.

-For READMD.md, we will use `environment.yml` whenever an environment file is needed.

 ### Set Up Steps

-1. Make sure `conda` is available.
-See https://conda.io/projects/conda/en/latest/user-guide/install/index.html for more detail.
+1. Make sure `uv` is available.
+See https://github.com/astral-sh/uv#installation for installation instructions.
-2. At the root of this repo, run `conda env create -f environment.yml -y`.
+2. At the root of this repo, run `uv sync` to create a virtual environment and install all dependencies.
-3. Once installation is finished, run `conda activate decomfl` to use the created virtual env.
-4. (Optional) If you see something like `conda init before activate`.
-Run `conda init`, then restart your terminal/powershell.
-Then repeat step 3.
+3. To install with dev dependencies (for development), run `uv sync --extra dev`.
-5. Run any command provided in [Run Experiments](#run-experiments) section.
+4. Run any command provided in [Run Experiments](#run-experiments) section using `uv run`.
 If code works, then congratulations, you have successfully set up the environment for this repo!
-6. Update the environemtn if there are some missing dependencies, most recent change was introduced by adding grpc.
-Try `conda env update --file environment.yml --prune`.
-The `--prune` is optional, if `--prune` conda will remove any dependencies that are no longer required from the environment.
+5. To update dependencies, run `uv sync` again.
+This will update the lock file and install any new dependencies.

 ## Run Experiments